Section 3319.28 | Provisional educator license for STEM school teacher.

 (2) Regularly scheduled seminars or meetings that address the following topics:

-(a) The statewide academic standards adopted by the state board under section 3301.079 of the Revised Code and the importance of aligning curriculum with those standards;
+(a) The statewide academic standards adopted under section 3301.079 of the Revised Code and the importance of aligning curriculum with those standards;

 (b) The achievement assessments prescribed by section 3301.0710 of the Revised Code;